 We can also draw on well-founded legal practice in business process outsourcing, for example in outsourcing in the interbank sector (securities settlement, custody etc.) as well as in the HR sector (Payroll, recruiting etc.).
 We also provide our clients with comprehensive support in benchmarking projects.

 E-business, apps, websites, social media

-As regards the liberalisation process the German telecoms market has undergone, BMT has been involved from the very outset.
-Our firm’s lawyers played a leading role in the creation of the private broadcasting market (radio and television) in Germany.
-As a consequence, we have a wealth of experience and expertise at the interface of telecommunications law on one hand, and media and Internet law and the law of teleservices on the other.
+Büsing Müffelmann & Theye has been involved in the liberalization of the German telecommunications market from the very beginning; lawyers in our partnership played a leading role in the establishment of private broadcasting (radio and television).
+Therefore, we have in-depth and practice-related experience at the interface between telecommunications law on the one hand and media and internet law as well as the law of teleservices on the other.

 On this basis, we advise leading companies in the German media industry as well as domestic or multinational telecommunications providers, for example, on complex regulatory issues.
 For network operators (fixed network and backbone), we develop and negotiate cooperation and distribution agreements as well as contracts on the use of infrastructure, both project-related and within the scope of permanent mandates.
 To the same extent, we work for providers of wireless, mobile and satellite-based communication services.
 BMT also serves equipment manufacturers and public corporations.